TSV 1860 Munich: 2000s

 Under the leadership of Wildmoser and Lorant, the combination of proven veterans and young talent helped the club avoid relegation and become a decent mid-table side.
-1860 earned a fourth-place Bundesliga finish in 2000 and were entered into the UEFA Champions League Third qualifying round, where they faced Leeds United.
-A 3–1 aggregate defeat, however, saw them play in the UEFA Cup that season, advancing to the third round where they were eliminated by Parma.
-The club, however, was unable to build on this success and after some mediocre performances by the team, manager Lorant was fired.
+In 2000, 1860 finished fourth in the Bundesliga and as a result played in the UEFA Champions League Third qualifying round, where they faced Leeds United.
+A 3–1 aggregate defeat, however, saw 1860 play in the UEFA Cup that season, advancing to the third round, where they were eliminated by Parma.
+After nine years at 1860, Lorant was dismissed by the club following a 1–5 derby defeat to Bayern Munich on 13 October 2001.

-After a decade in the top division, 1860 burnt out in the 2003–04 season with a 17th-place finish that returned the club to the 2.
+After a decade in the top division, 1860 finished the 2003–04 season in 17th-place that returned the club to the 2.
 Bundesliga.
-Wildmoser made the controversial decision to groundshare with hated rivals Bayern Munich in the Allianz Arena, a move that outraged fans and led to accusations of a sell-out.
+Wildmoser made the controversial decision to groundshare with rivals Bayern Munich in the Allianz Arena, a move that outraged fans and led to accusations of a sell-out.
 His downfall came when he and his son Karl-Heinz Wildmoser Jr. were caught in a bribery scandal around the awarding procedure for the contract to build the stadium.

 In addition to closely being relegated to the Regionalliga Süd (III) in the 2005–06 season, 1860 experienced severe financial difficulties.
-Stadium partner Bayern Munich bought out TSV's 50% interest in the Allianz Arena in late April 2006 for €11 million, providing the club some immediate financial relief.
+Stadium partner Bayern Munich bought out TSV's 50% interest in the Allianz Arena in late April 2006 for €11 million, providing the club with some immediate financial relief.
 Following this move, the DFB was satisfied with the financial health of the club and duly issued 1860 a licence to play in the 2.
 Bundesliga for the 2006–07 season.

-TSV hired several new managers during its 2.
+TSV hired several new managers during the club's time in 2.
 Bundesliga period.
 The first was Rudi Bommer, followed by Reiner Maurer, Walter Schachner, Marco Kurz and Uwe Wolf.
 Also, former Germany national team player Stefan Reuter as a general manager.
 None of the new managers, however, could lead the squad back to the top-flight Bundesliga.
-Ewald Lienen coached the team from 13 May 2009 to the end of the 2009–10 season.
+Ewald Lienen was manager of 1860 from 13 May 2009 to the end of the 2009–10 season.